sheillashojaie/triage-android-app/README.txt

 --------------------------

-Before running Triage for the first time, you must push the passwords.txt file found in PIII onto your Android virtual device using adb.
+Before running Triage for the first time, you must push the passwords.txt file onto your Android virtual device using adb.

 --------------------------
 GENERAL USAGE